-Interest will be charged monthly at the rate of 1% based on the month-end balance.
+Interest will be charged at the rate of 1% per month on any outstanding balance at the end of each month.
 If a student fails to make a scheduled payment, there will be a \$10 late charge (separate from the interest charges).

-There is a penalty for checks returned to the College for non-payment for any reason.
+There is a penalty for checks returned to the College of Nursing for non-payment for any reason.

-All grades and transcripts will be withheld until any outstanding financial obligation is paid in full, as allowed by law.
+All grades and transcripts will be withheld until any outstanding financial obligation is paid in full for outstanding financial obligations, as allowed.
 Registration for the next semester will be withheld until final payment is made.
-If a student or alum fails to pay any outstanding balance, their account may be turned over for collection.
-In cases of collection, the student or alum will be responsible for the original amount owed, interest, and any fee, costs, and expenses, including reasonable attorney fees incurred during the collection process.
+If a student or alumnus fails to pay any outstanding balance, their account may be turned over for collection.
+In cases of collection, the student or alumnus will be responsible for the original amount owed, interest, and any fee, costs, and expenses, including reasonable attorney fees incurred during the collection process.